htdebeer/pandocomatic/documentation/documentation.md

 ---
+title: Pandocomatic
-title: Pandocomatic—Automating the use of pandoc
+subtitle: Automating the use of pandoc
 author: Huub de Beer
 keywords:
 - pandoc